SUNSET OF FURMANKIND

 Kevin glanced at the establishment next to where they stood.
 “Oh, okay,” he murmured.
 “Does a hotel have a fruit cellar or is that just something in a motel?”

 Several just stared at him, wondering what he was talking about, but then Norman Grey laughed aloud, remembering his earlier comment about Mother.
 “Neither of them do,” he told the young fox.
-“The motel manager in the vid lived in a creepy house on a hill behind the motel.
-The climax of the vid took place in the fruit cellar of the house, giving the vidgoers a sudden chill!”
+“The motel manager in the movie lived in a creepy house on a hill behind the motel.
+The climax of the movie took place in the fruit cellar of the house, giving the vidgoers a sudden chill!”

 Doctor Renwick and Commander Warren were the only ones who had gotten out of the tram, but Jon was ready to get to his room so he grabbed the rail bar in front of him and hoisted himself to his feet.
 The tour of the station’s entertainment and shopping districts had been interesting despite the looks they had received from other visitors, but Jon was more than ready to find a place to relax.
 Even sitting down on the tram seat was a chore, and he had kept up his daily exercises while in weightlessness.
 It was apparent that some of the Adirondack Furs had not, as some of them had slumped in their seats since departing the elevator.